In the 2016 aHUS Global Survey , aHUS patients and families gave their views on some aHUS Research and Registry issues.

 Alexion does have responsibilities for the administration of the Registry database and arranging and supporting the SAB’s work.
 It is run as a long-term project and its current Clinical Project Leader is Donna Ames a Senior Manager at Alexion’s HQ in Connecticut, USA.
 The alliance asked Donna to comment on the Registry.

 “The aHUS Registry was designed to capture real-world data on patients with aHUS; how they are treated, their symptoms, their overall health.
 By collecting this information from all over the globe, with so many patients’ data included, through analyses of these data we learn how the management of this disease may help other patients; those currently diagnosed and those who haven’t been diagnosed yet.
 The data also provides insight into the early diagnosis for physicians who are not experts in the field.
 Earlier diagnosis gives patients a much better chance of a normal life.

 The patients and their physicians are extremely important and without them we would not have the depth of knowledge we have today – and we continue to learn.
 We appreciate all the patients who are willing to share their medical information to help others.”

 Donna Ames Clinical Project Leader Alexion pharmaceuticals

 (see more details about the trial by clicking here )

-*Len Woodward aHUSUK/Answers for aHUS is the aHUS alliance representative on the aHUS Registry Scientific Advisory Board.
-Any questions about this blog can be sent to email@example.com
+*Len Woodward aHUSUK/Answers for aHUS was the aHUS alliance representative on the aHUS Registry Scientific Advisory Board and was paid honoraria for doing so.
+Any questions about this blog can be sent to firstname.lastname@example.org